proximax-storage/go-xpx-chain-sdk/README.md

 import "github.com/proximax-storage/go-xpx-chain-sdk/sdk"
 ```

-Then create a Catapult network configuration
+Then create a Sirius network configuration

 For *Testnet*:
 ```go